Backlash at Trump commission request for 'confidential' voter data

 Trump established the commission through an executive order and it is headed by Vice President Mike Pence.
 Kansas Secretary of State Kris Kobach, an immigration hardliner and strict voter identification law advocate, serves as vice chair and penned the letter.

+The president has alleged without any evidence that millions of "illegal" votes cost him the popular vote to Hillary Clinton, who topped him by nearly 3 million votes.

-“The president created his election commission based on the false notion that ‘voter fraud’ is a widespread issue — it is not,” said Kentucky Secretary of State Alison Grimes, a Democrat.
-“Kentucky will not aid a commission that is at best a waste of taxpayer money and at worst an attempt to legitimize voter suppression efforts across the country."
+But Kentucky Secretary of State Alison Grimes, a Democrat, balked at the idea that voter fraud is a widespread issue.

+“Kentucky will not aid a commission that is at best a waste of taxpayer money and at worst an attempt to legitimize voter suppression efforts across the country," she said.

 In a surprising development, Kobach, a Republican, declined to hand over some of the information he requested in his letter, according to The Kansas City Star.
 He told the paper Social Security numbers are not publicly available, so therefore the state would not provide them.